Table Of Content

 A higher learning curve

-Adobe Premiere Pro is a video editing software, that features an advanced color grading system within its Lumetri Color panel.
+Adobe Premiere Pro is a video editing software, that features an advanced color grading programs within its Lumetri Color panel.
 This tool set rivals Photoshop for video, offering extensive color control with customizable color wheels, curves, and a variety of film and HDR presets.
 Keyframing allows for precise adjustments to white balance, exposure, contrast, and more.
 Additional features include Saturation, Vibrance, Faded Film, and Sharpen controls, as well as a Color Match tool with face detection.
 Adobe claims the tool analyzes an entire clip using its patented Sensei AI technology to improve exposure, white balance, and contrast.

 Supported OS: Win